rafaeljusto/contactme/README.md

 Easy way to send an e-mail for your "contact me" web form.

+## Features

+* Remove undesireble characters (avoid script attacks)
+* Validate client e-mail format
+* Limit the number of e-mails from a client in a specific period
+* E-mail encoded in base64
+* Allow plain authentication with mail server

 ## API

 Expect a POST request containing the fields: